-Austin ISD says missing 10-year-old girl is a custodial issue
+Missing 10-year-old girl may now be out of state with family, police say

 A district spokesperson initially said Tuesday that an Amber Alert was in the process of being approved for the missing girl, but the Texas Department of Public Safety said the case did not meet the criteria.
 Later Tuesday evening, the district said they received word from DPS that the information on Jordan was being sent to regional law enforcement instead of an Amber Alert.

 The gray/green Ford minivan police say Jordan left in is also pictured.
-Police the suspect vehicle as a 2002 Ford Windstar with Texas license plate BSD3195.
+Police describe the suspect vehicle as a 2002 Ford Windstar with Texas license plate BSD3195.
+A family friend told police she believed the family is now out of state, and officials believe they’re heading east.

-Jordan is described as white, 5-feet tall and weighs 60 pounds.
+Angelia Jordan is described as white, 5-feet tall and weighs 60 pounds.
 She was last seen wearing a pink shirt, black pants and white shoes.

 Anyone with information on the missing girl is asked to call AISD police at 512-414-1703.